Tanzania arrests opposition leaders, foiling post-election protests - defenceWeb

-Tanzanian police on Monday prevented planned opposition protests against last week’s election by arresting officials of the main opposition party, Chadema, its presidential candidate said.
+Tanzanian opposition presidential candidate Tundu Lissu was briefly detained on Monday, his Chadema party said after police foiled planned opposition protests against last week’s election by arresting prominent officials in the main opposition party.

-The opposition has demanded a re-run of the vote, citing widespread irregularities, and called for protests against the outcome, which returned President John Magufuli to office with 84% of the vote on 28 October.
+The opposition has demanded a re-run of the vote, citing what they called widespread suspected fraud, and called for protests against the outcome, which returned President John Magufuli to office with 84% of the vote on 28 October.

+Chadema gave no more details of Lissu’s arrest, and police were not immediately available for comment.
+The party later said on Twitter that he had been released.

-“We have not been able to protest,” Tundu Lissu, who garnered an official 13%, told Reuters, citing heavy deployments of the police on the streets and the arrest of several party officials and supporters.
+“We have not been able to protest,” Lissu, who garnered an official 13%, told Reuters earlier, citing heavy deployments of the police on the streets and the arrest of several party officials and supporters.

 Mbowe, Lema and Jacob, together with seven of their supporters, were arrested to prevent them destroying property under the guise of protests, according to Lazaro Mambosasa, Dar es Salaam’s regional police commander.

 “We are searching for others.
-Since we started arresting the suspects, the opposition has restrained itself and the city is calm,” he told Reuters by phone.
+Since we started arresting the suspects, the opposition has restrained itself and the city is calm,” he told Reuters, adding that no one had been charged.

-But US Ambassador Donald Wright, said reported arrests were of “extreme concern”.

-“I urge the government to ensure the safety and security of all opposition leaders, cease these targeted arrests, release detainees, restore telecommunications, and afford due process under the law to all citizens,” he wrote on Twitter.
+Except for serious crimes, a person can be detained for up to 24 hours without charges in Tanzania.

+US Secretary of State Mike Pompeo said on Twitter that Washington will review reports into the use of force against Tanzanian civilians in connection with the election.

 Last week, Tanzanians reported nationwide problems accessing social media platforms, including Twitter and WhatsApp in what critics said was a state effort to curb dissent by limiting people’s ability to communicate.
 Twitter confirmed that it had seen some “throttling” of its platform while internet blockage monitor NetBlocks observed widespread disruption.